 Figure 6: Clustering on country-level (left) and subregion-level (right). .

+Colour choices

+A colourblind-safe colour scheme for the different status categories was selected from ColorBrewer 2.0 (https://colorbrewer2.org/#type=qualitative&scheme=Dark2&n=3).
+The same colours are used for the map and the bar chart.

+To optimize the contrast between the coloured markers and the background, a minimalistic light grey map was selected as background map.

 Final product

 Our final product is an interactive dashboard of global wind power.
 It consists of several components which are described below:

 Big aggregate numbers (BANs): On the left side of the map BANs are placed representing the different continents.
 These BANs display the name and total wind power capacity for each continent.
 Clicking on the BAN will update the map and bar chart according.
-For example: clicking on “Africa” will display the wind farms on Africa only on the map and will display the data of the top 20 largest wind farms on the bar chart as shown in the Figure 5 below.
+For example: clicking on “Africa” will display the wind farms on Africa only on the map and will display the data of the top 20 largest wind farms in Africa on the bar chart as shown in the Figure 5 below.